rtbenfield/talks-kcdc-2025-write-once-stream-everywhere/slides/slides.md

 - Pair with a message queue for durability and delivery to applications.

-- Free to host yourself.
+- Free to host yourself with Apache License 2.0.

 ::right::